choria-io/appbuilder/docs/content/reference/exec.md

 We also show how to set environment variables using `environment`, this too will be templated.

+Since version `0.9.0` setting `dir` will execute the command in that directory.
+This setting supports [templating](../templating) and has an sets extra variables `UserWorkingDir` for the directory the user is in before running the command, `AppDir` and `TaskDir` indicating the directory the definition is in.

-Since version `0.0.9` setting environment variable `BUILDER_DRY_RUN` to any value will enable debug logging, log the command and terminate without calling your command.
+Setting environment variable `BUILDER_DRY_RUN` to any value will enable debug logging, log the command and terminate without calling your command.

 ## Shell scripts